July Full Moon 2027 (Buck Moon): Date, Time & Meaning

 Topics:Moon

-The Full Moon in July 2026 — traditionally called the Buck Moon — occurs on Wednesday, July 29, 2026, at 14:36 GMT/UTC (10:36 AM EDT).
-The Moon will be located in the constellation Capricornus.
-Around this Full Moon, the lunar disk will look bright and round for several nights, especially on July 28, 29, and 30.
+The Full Moon in July 2027 — traditionally called the Buck Moon — occurs on Sunday, July 18, 2027, at 15:45 GMT/UTC (11:45 AM EDT).
+The Moon will be located in the constellation Sagittarius.
+It will also be the smallest Full Moon of 2027.
+The lunar disk will look bright and round for several nights, especially on July 17, 18, and 19.

 Want to know exactly when the Buck Moon rises in your city and what stars are nearby?
 Use the free astronomy app Sky Tonight.
-Read on to learn when to see the July Full Moon, why it’s called the Buck Moon, what constellation it appears in, and whether it will be a Supermoon.
+Read on to learn when to see the July Full Moon, why it’s called the Buck Moon, what constellation it appears in, and why it will be a Micromoon.

 Contents

-• Special feature: the Moon will stay low in the sky for many Northern Hemisphere observers and high in the sky for many Southern Hemisphere observers
+• Path across the sky: the Moon will stay low for many Northern Hemisphere observers and climb high for many Southern Hemisphere observers

-This is what the Moon will look like in the Northern and Southern Hemispheres on every day of July 2026.
-Explore the lunar phases more closely with our interactive Lunar Calendar.
+This is what the Moon will look like in the Northern and Southern Hemispheres on every day of July 2027.

 Did you know?
 The Full Moon is beautiful to see with the naked eye, but the best Moon phases for telescope or binocular observations are often the quarter phases.
 Around the First Quarter and Last Quarter, the shadows along the terminator — the line between lunar day and night — make craters and mountains easier to see.